Gate Pose - Parighasana

 Step 1

-Kneel down, facing the long side of your mat.
-Stretch your left leg out to the side and externally rotate the leg so that your heel is on the mat with your knee and toes (foot flexed) pointing up.
+Begin by kneeling down, facing the long side of your mat.
+Extend your left leg to the side and rotate it externally, so that your heel rests on the mat.
+Keep your knee and toes pointing upward, with your foot flexed.

 Step 2